by Ricky Toledano

 I could have choked that runt.

-My father laughed when I showed him how I could do his own, my mother’s, and even my brother’s ridiculous chicken scratch.
+My father laughed when I showed him how I could do his own signature, my mother’s, and even my brother’s ridiculous chicken scratch.
 They were identical!
 But my father would probably find nothing humorous about his note to my dean, excusing my absence from school.

-Due to my good grades, my dean and parents were uninterested in my studies – unlike my unruly little brother at the time and many of my friends with children today.
-They seem to be undergoing a constant torture of homework and a stress on performance even when their children are doing well.
+Due to my good grades back in high school, my dean and parents were uninterested in my studies – unlike my unruly little brother at the time and many of my friends with children today.
+Parents seem to be undergoing a constant torture of homework these days, together with a stress on performance, even when their children are doing well.